-Bachelor of Science majoring in Environmental Science, from 2019
+Bachelor of Science (BSc) majoring in Environmental Science

-Environmental Science aims to understand the environment, using input from a wide variety of science disciplines, including biology, chemistry, geography, earth sciences, physics and engineering, in conjunction with social sciences like economics and human geography.
+Environmental Science aims to understand the environment, using input from a wide variety of science disciplines, including biology, chemistry, geography, earth sciences, physics and engineering.
+The programme works especially well in conjunction with social sciences such as economics and human geography.

 15 points from: